The Best Product Liability Insurance Companies

 The Hartford has a simple claims reporting form through its website and additionally provides 24/7 support through its claims center.
 Even if you do not have a lot of information about the claim against you, The Hartford’s easily accessible tools make it simple to start the claims process.

 The Hartford’s online quote process makes it easy to find information about your potential costs on a liability policy.
 You can fill out a short form in under 10 minutes on The Hartford’s site with basic information about your business and the type of policy you need to return different options about premiums, deductibles, and coverage levels.

 The Hartford is a nationally recognized name in the insurance industry with more than 200 years of history.
-In JD Power’s recent ratings of small business insurers, The Hartford earned a customer satisfaction score of 827 out of 1,000, which was slightly below the industry average.
-However, The Hartford has a strong A+ rating with the Better Business Bureau.
+In JD Power’s recent ratings of small business insurers, The Hartford earned a customer satisfaction score of 819 out of 1,000, which was below the industry average.
+However, the Hartford also has a strong A+ rating with the Better Business Bureau.

 The Hartford does well with credit ratings agencies in an evaluation of financial strength.
 The Hatrford’s ratings are an A+ with S&P, an A+ with A.M.
 Best, and an A1 with Moody’s.
 All of these indicate that The Hartford is likely to be reliable and have the resources to pay out claims.